 Why not to go to Rwanda for your first safari

-Read all about our Rwanda itinerary!
+Read all about our tips for a Rwanda safari here!

 Why to go to Zimbabwe for your first safari